amol-garje/Git-App/README.md

 # Introduction :
 ###
-In this project, there are six different developers and one manager.
+In this project, there are four different developers and one manager.
 The manager assigns tasks to all six developers, and by using this approach, I try to understand these commands.

 Now, let's take a look at some commands: